Vilshana, Cherkasy Oblast

 Vilshana (Вільшана) is a rural settlement in Zvenyhorodka Raion, Cherkasy Oblast, central Ukraine.
 It hosts the administration of Vilshana settlement hromada, one of the hromadas of Ukraine.
 Population:

+Geography

+Vilshana is located on the upper flow of river Vilshanka, a tributary of the Dnieper.

 History

 Archeological excavations have demonstrated that the area of Vilshana was inhabited over 5,000 years ago.
 By around the second-to-fifth century CE, it was inhabited by Slavs.
 It became part of the Kievan Rus', near its southern border.

 Vilshana is first mentioned in written sources in 1598 as the town (mistechko) of Olshana.

 From 1923 to 1931, Vilshana served as the administrative center of Vilshana Raion, Cherkasy Oblast.
 As a result of the Holodomor, a manmade famine in Soviet Ukraine in 1932–1933, 82 people are confirmed to have died in Vilshana.
 In 1935, Vilshana again became the administrative center of the re-established Vilshana Raion.
 During World War II, Vilshana was occupied by Nazi Germany between 28 July 1941 and 5 February 1944.
 In 1959, Vilshana Raion was again abolished.
 From 1965 onward, Vilshana was designated an urban-type settlement.

 Until 18 July 2020, Vilshana belonged to Horodyshche Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Cherkasy Oblast to four.
 The area of Horodyshche Raion was split between Cherkasy and Zvenyhorodka Raions, with Vilshana being transferred to Zvenyhorodka Raion.
 On 26 January 2024, a new law entered into force which abolished the status of urban-type settlements in Ukraine, so Vilshana became a rural settlement.